Faculty & Staff

 Teaches Caribbean, Latin American, African-American, and African history.
 His research concentrates on slavery and the transition to freedom in the Americas.
 He is the author of The Economy and Material Culture of Slaves: Goods and Chattels on the Sugar Plantations of Jamaica and Louisiana (1993), and Between Slavery and Freedom: Special Magistrate John Anderson’s Journal of St. Vincent during the Apprenticeship (2001).

-Teaches American history including courses on modern America, cultural history, and women, gender and sexuality.
-Her research focuses on the intersections between ideas about gender, sexuality, and political culture in the modern United States, and on the significance of the family as a social and political construct in the American past.
-(Ph.D., Brown University)
+Teaches modern American history, including courses on politics, culture, women, gender, and sexuality.
+My research focuses on the intersections between ideas about gender, sexuality, and political culture in the modern United States.
+I’ve written on the significance of the family as a social and political construction, the development of modern conservatism in America, and the long history of our present day culture wars.
+(Ph.D.
+Brown University)

 Teaches early modern and modern European history including women's history and the history of Christianity.
 Her research concentrates on martyrs and martyrdom in sixteenth-century France as well as gender issues in the Renaissance and Reformation.
 (Ph.D., Rutgers)